scalr-tutorials/scalr-remote-var-webhook/README.md

-# remove Global Varialbes demo webhook
+# Global Varialbes demo webhook

 This webhook is used to give an exmpamle of how to use the a remote source for GV in Scalr.